sshampine/bamazon/README.md

  ### Prerequisites

  - Node.js - download and install Node.js from https://nodejs.org/en/download/
- - MySQL - download and install MySQL.
-Create a the initial Bamazon database referencing bamazon.sql file.
-Import the Bamazon store using the seedFile.csf file.
+ - MySQL - download and install MySQL from https://www.mysql.com/downloads/.
+Create a the initial Bamazon database referencing the bamazon.sql file.
+Import the Bamazon store data using seedFile.csv file.

  ## Technologies Used